lijunsong/pollen-rock/README.md

 ## Project Management

-(Not yet implemented)

-Pollen-Rock is also going to provide a simple interface to add, rename, delete files in your pollen projects.
+Pollen-Rock also provides a simple interface to add, rename, delete files in your pollen projects.

 ## Installation